samarafk/MLML2R/README.md

-# `MLML2R` package: maximum likelihood estimates of DNA methylation and hydroxymethylation using R
+# `MLML2R`: an R package for maximum likelihood estimates of DNA methylation and hydroxymethylation
 Samara F. Kiihl, Maria Tellez-Plaza